rlewtwo/news-api/README.md

 # How to work news-api
 Go to the terminal (after cloning project) and cd to the root of news-api and run:

-npm start
+[npm start]
-the your browser should render at http://localhost:3000/
+then, the browser should render at http://localhost:3000/